 Accepting a Training Contract

-If you’re accepted on to a training contract then give yourself one, very large pat on the back.
+If you’re accepted on to a training contract then congratulations!
 Under the SRA Code of Conduct, you need to let the firm know that you’re willing to accept their offer within four weeks (you’re likely to be so excited that you’ll let them know before that).
-However, if you’re a very smart person that has had interviews at a few firms, you can wait to see who else gets back to you.
+However, if you’re a very smart individual that has had interviews at a few firms, you can wait to see who else gets back to you.
 If you receive loads of offers, you need to let each firm know your decision at the same time – so when you accept one offer, you have to reject the others.